 The web designer you hire should have a plan for dealing with these aspects and should be able to put it in writing.
 They should be able to show (not just tell) any techies on your staff how they will build securely, how they will maintain and adapt the security profile of your website and should be able to explain it as well in non-technical terms.

 Your web designer should provide screen-based training and a user guide to your content manager and track support requests in a private system that qualifies as a professional-grade help desk system you can access as well.
 Otherwise, when problems happen, you are on your own.
 This is self-hosted after all.
+Using a web design firm that takes technical support seriously is crucial for spotting patterns over time.

 The cost profile is radically different between self-hosted WordPress and a DIY solution like SquareSpace.
 The difference is how self-hosted WordPress websites are built and maintained throughout the lifespan of the website.
 SquareSpace owns and runs all of its technology.
 But with a self-hosted WordPress website, you must purchase the technology you need beyond what comes free with WordPress.
 You must also keep it secured because hacking approaches rapidly evolve.